Heroes Shed No Tears (1986 film): Production

 After finishing Plain Jane to the Rescue director John Woo began working on a film titled The Sunset Warrior.
 Woo was not happy working for the production company Golden Harvest, noting that he "I just wanted to make any movie for them to finish the contract."
 Woo found the script to be fairly simple and made changes to it to make it more emotional.

-The film was shot in Thailand the film featured cast and crew who did not speak English.
-This included three Korean actors, two French actors (Phillippe Loffredo and Cécile Le Bailly) and a Japanese cameraman and director of photography.
+The film was shot in Thailand in Salad Buri, for 2 months in 1983, the film featured cast and crew who did not speak English.
+This included three Korean actors, two French actors (Phillippe Loffredo and Cécile Le Bailly) and two Japanese cameramen and director of photography.
 The film included scenes of sexuality and drug use which were not shot by Woo.

 Release

 After the film's completion, it was shelved.
 Woo commented that the film was all over the place in tone with sometimes being very emotional, something being as violent as a horror film and that it did not contain any popular actors.
 As of 2004, Woo stated he had not seen the film in its finished form.

 After the popularity of Woo's film A Better Tomorrow, the film was released for one week in Hong Kong under the new title Heroes Shed No Tears.
 The film was released in Hong Kong on September 5, 1986.
 It grossed a total of 2.8 million Hong Kong Dollars.
 In the Philippines, the film was released by Pioneer Releasing as Return to Killing Fields on January 28, 1988, connecting it to the unrelated biographical drama film The Killing Fields despite the latter being set in Cambodia.